 Although PCBs are most often associated with computers, they can be found in many other electronic devices, such as TVs, radios, digital cameras and mobile phones.
 In addition to being used in consumer electronics and computers, different types of PCBs are also used in many other fields, including:

-Today, electronics are more dense and consume less power than previous generations, enabling testing of exciting new medical technologies.
+Today, electronics are denser and consume less power than previous generations, enabling the testing of exciting new medical technologies.
 Most medical devices use high-density PCBs, which are used to create the smallest and most dense designs.
-Due to the need for small size and light weight, this helps to alleviate some of the unique limitations associated with developing devices in the medical field.
+Due to the need for small size and lightweight, this helps to alleviate some of the unique limitations associated with developing devices in the medical field.
 From small devices such as pacemakers to large devices such as x-ray devices or cat scanners, PCB has been used in all fields.

 Both automotive and aerospace industries use flexible PCBs, which are designed to withstand the high vibration environment common in both fields.
 Depending on the specifications and design, they can also be very lightweight, which is necessary for manufacturing parts for the transportation industry.
 They can also accommodate narrow spaces that may exist in these applications, such as inside the instrument panel or behind the instruments on the instrument panel.

-Single layer or single-sided PCB is a PCB made of single-layer substrate or substrate.
+Single-layer or single-sided PCB is a PCB made of a single-layer substrate or substrate.
 One side of the base material is coated with a thin layer of metal.
 Because the most common function of copper as a conductor is how to use it.
-Once a copper based coating is applied, a protective solder mask is usually applied, followed by a final screen printing to mark all elements on the board.
-Single layer / single-sided PCB is easy to design and manufacture because it only solders various circuits and components to one side.
+Once a copper-based coating is applied, a protective solder mask is usually applied, followed by a final screen printing to mark all elements on the board.
+Single-layer / single-sided PCB is easy to design and manufacture because it only solders various circuits and components to one side.
 This popularity means they can be purchased at a low price, especially for large orders.
-Low cost, high volume models mean they are commonly used in a variety of applications, including calculators, cameras, radios, stereo devices, solid-state drives, printers and power supplies.
+Low cost, high volume models mean they are commonly used in a variety of applications, including calculators, cameras, radios, stereo devices, solid-state drives, printers, and power supplies.

 Flexible printed circuit boards are made of flexible and mobile materials, such as plastic.
-Like rigid pcb, flexible PCB has single-layer, double-layer or multi-layer forms.
-Because they need to be printed on flexible materials, the manufacturing cost of flexible printed circuit board is higher.
+Like rigid PCB, flexible PCB has single-layer, double-layer, or multi-layer forms.
+Because they need to be printed on flexible materials, the manufacturing cost of a flexible printed circuit board is higher.

 Hard and flexible circuits combine the best of both worlds of the two most important PCB boards.
-Rigid flexible board is composed of multi-layer flexible PCB, which is attached to multiple rigid pcb layers.
-Rigid flexible PCBs are most commonly used in the most important applications of space or weight, including mobile phones, digital cameras, pacemakers and cars.
+The rigid-flexible board is composed of a multi-layer flexible PCB, which is attached to multiple rigid PCB layers.
+Rigid flexible PCBs are most commonly used in the most important applications of space or weight, including mobile phones, digital cameras, pacemakers, and cars.

 High Frequecy PCB

-High frequency PCB refers to the general PCB design elements, rather than the PCB structure type of previous models.
-High frequency PCB is designed to transmit signal at 1 GHz frequency.
+High-frequency PCB refers to the general PCB design elements, rather than the PCB structure type of previous models.
+High-frequency PCB is designed to transmit signals at 1 GHz frequency.
 Poly (ethylene oxide) (PPO) and polytetrafluoroethylene (FR4) laminates are commonly used as high-frequency strengthening materials.
-Teflon is the most expensive option because of its small and stable dielectric constant, low dielectric loss and low overall water absorption.
-When selecting high frequency PCB and its corresponding PCB connectors, many aspects need to be considered, including dielectric constant (DK), dissipation, loss and dielectric thickness.
+Teflon is the most expensive option because of its small and stable dielectric constant, low dielectric loss, and low overall water absorption.
+When selecting high-frequency PCB and its corresponding PCB connectors, many aspects need to be considered, including dielectric constant (DK), dissipation, loss, and dielectric thickness.
 The most important is the DK of the material in question.
-Materials with high permittivity change possibility usually have impedance change, which will destroy the harmonics of digital signal and lead to the overall loss of digital signal integrity, which is one of the things that high frequency PCB aims to prevent.
-Other considerations when selecting the type of board and PC connector to use when designing high frequency PCB include:
+Materials with high permittivity change possibility usually have impedance change, which will destroy the harmonics of digital signal and lead to the overall loss of digital signal integrity, which is one of the things that high-frequency PCB aims to prevent.
+Other considerations when selecting the type of board and PC connector to use when designing high-frequency PCB include:

-The design of aluminum backed PCB is almost the same as that of copper backed PCB.
+The design of aluminum PCB is almost the same as that of copper-backed PCB.
 However, instead of fiberglass commonly used in most PCB types, aluminum or copper substrates are used.

 The aluminum backing has an insulating material, which is designed to have a low thermal resistance, which means less heat is transferred from the insulating material to the backing.
 After the insulating layer is applied, a copper circuit layer with a thickness of 1 to 10 ounces will be applied.
 Aluminum backed printed circuit board has many advantages over glass fiber backed printed circuit board, including:

-All of these advantages make aluminum pcb an excellent choice for applications requiring high power output within very strict tolerances, including traffic lights, automotive lighting, power supplies, motor controllers and high current circuits.
-Aluminum backed PCBs can also be used in applications requiring high mechanical stability or where PCBs may withstand high levels of mechanical stress.
-They are less affected by thermal expansion and have longer life than fiberglass.
+All of these advantages make aluminum PCB an excellent choice for applications requiring high power output within very strict tolerances, including traffic lights, automotive lighting, power supplies, motor controllers, and high current circuits.
+Aluminum-backed PCBs can also be used in applications requiring high mechanical stability or where PCBs may withstand high levels of mechanical stress.
+They are less affected by thermal expansion and have a longer life than fiberglass.